 The first recorded use of a Tartan Track surface in England was a long jump competition held at the Norman Green Sports Centre in Solihull on the 16th September 1967.
-The following year the TartanTM surface was used by athletes competing in the 1968 Summer Olympics in Mexico City.
+The following year the Tartan[TM] surface was used by athletes competing in the 1968 Summer Olympics in Mexico City.
 From this original surface a multitude of similar "rubberised" track surfaces have now been developed by companies all over the world.

-In 1989 the IAAF published their Performance Specification for Synthetic Surfaced Athletics Tracks (Outdoor), this came from a recognition that different track surfaces were being manufactured which gave different performances and athletes and event organisers and had begun to notice this.
+In 1989 World Athletics published their performance specification for synthetic surfaced Athletics Tracks (Outdoor), this came from a recognition that different track surfaces were being manufactured which gave different performances and athletes and event organisers and had noticed this.

 The most common statement was that 'a track was fast or slow', this generally referred to how sprinters performed on the surface, with little or no consideration to comments from longer distance runners until, as manufacturers produced harder and harder surfaces to improve times for sprinters, some longer distance runners started complaining of leg pain after races.

-The IAAF took this on board and after a process of assessing various test methods and synthetic surfaces published a set of specifications and testing protocols for synthetic track surfaces.
+World Athletics took this on board and after a process of assessing various test methods and synthetic surfaces published a set of specifications and testing protocols for synthetic track surfaces.